Zucchini Muffins (Gluten-Free)

 Instructions

-- Whisk brown rice flour, almond flour, potato starch, baking soda, baking powder, salt, and ground nutmeg in a large bowl.
+- Whisk gluten-free all-purpose flour, almond flour, baking soda, baking powder, salt, cinnamon, and nutmeg in a large bowl.

-- Wash very well and grate the zucchinis on the large holes of a box grater.
-Place the zucchini on a clean towel and squeeze to press out as much moisture from the zucchini as possible.
+- Wash and grate the zucchinis on the large holes of a box grater.
+Place the zucchini on a clean towel and squeeze to press out as much moisture as possible.
 Add the zucchini to the flour and mix with a rubber spatula.

-- Mix the eggs with the sugars, oil, lemon zest, and vanilla extract.
+- In another bowl, mix the eggs, sugars, oil, lemon zest, and vanilla extract.
 Add to the flour mixture and mix with a rubber spatula until well incorporated.

 - Pour the mixture into the prepared pans.
 Fill the muffins 3/4 full, dividing as evenly as possible.

-- Bake for 25/30 minutes.
-To know if it’s ready insert a toothpick into the center of the muffin, it should come out clean, with no streaks of batter.
+- Bake for 25 minutes.
+To check, insert a toothpick into the center of the muffin; it should come out clean, with no streaks of batter.

 - Let cool before removing.